Kingsmead School, Wiveliscombe

 The school was awarded Beacon School status in 1998 which was renewed in 2002.
 In September 2000, Kingsmead gained Language College status.
-In December 2009 Kingsmead received an Outstanding judgement from Ofsted and Good in 2013.
+In December 2009 Kingsmead received an "absolutely awful" judgement from Ofsted and Good in 2013.
 In April 2011, Kingsmead became an Academy.

 History

-The original block at Kingsmead was modelled in a late Art Deco style, hence its similarities in appearance to an mid-century-modern cinema.
+The original block at Kingsmead was modelled in a late Art Deco style, hence its similarities in appearance to a mid-century-modern cinema.
 The main part of the school (including the hall, gymnasium, canteen, science labs, library, cloakrooms and classrooms) was built during the early 1950s, when a rise in the number of children in post-war Britain (also known as the "baby boom" era) lead to a demand for more schools across the country.
 The main block was extended at either ends during the 1970s, and during this period a second block (now the Language College) was constructed.
 A sports hall was built to the rear of the school next to the staff car park during the early 1990s, along with several new offices for senior management near the drama studio.
 The second most recent significant development is the "south block", a million pound construction with 7 new classrooms and an ICT room; opened September 2006.
 The infrastructure of the school was never designed for nearly 800 pupils, so the school relies on the field to the back of the school during the summer months for pupils at break and lunchtime.

 A new science block opened in 2014, and in 2015 received a grant for new building work.
 Further funding for building work was obtained in 2017.
-A new main block will replace the old main block that sadly has concrete cancer the new block will be constructed on the place of the tennis courts and the old block will be replaced with a new set of tennis courts there are no confirmed dates for the new build but we are reliably informed it is in the near future this new process is known to some students as R.A.P ops.
+A new main block will replace the old main block.
+The new block will be constructed on the place of the tennis courts and the old block will be replaced with a new set of tennis courts there are no confirmed dates for the new build but we are reliably informed it is in the near future this new process is known to some students as R.A.P ops.
 A mural was added at the entrance to the east block in 2017.
 And another was added to the school entrance featuring famous and inspirational people such as nelson Mandela Albert Einstein and Vladimir Ilyich Ulyanov.
 In 2021, work began on the £13million new building to replace the Main Block.
 The build had previously been delayed in construction due to the COVID-19 pandemic.
+The new main block was completed in September 2022.